romaincapelle/OverVue/docs/javascript/arrays.md

 #### A common mistake

 A common mistake is to duplicate an array of object and think that you duplicated the objects as well.
 No, you didn't.
-You can add new objects to the new array without afecting the original array, but **modifying** any object will still modify it everywhere.
+You can add new objects to the new array without affecting the original array, but **modifying** any object will still modify it everywhere.

 ```js
 const gamePoints = [